hdl-registers/hdl-registers/doc/sphinx/rst/field/field_enumeration.rst

 C++ interface
 _____________

-The C++ interface header code below is produced by the ``generate`` call in the Python example above.
+The C++ interface header code below is produced by the ``generate()`` call in the Python example above.

-The class header and implementation are skipped here, since their inclusion would make the page very long.
+The class header and implementation are skipped here, since their inclusion would make this page very long.
 See :ref:`cpp_generator` for more details and an example of how the excluded files might look.